k10sj02/k10sj02/README.md

 → applied modeling
 → product thinking

-Often in environments where the data is incomplete, biased, or operationally messy (fundraising, civic tech, campaigns).
+Often in environments where the data is incomplete, biased, or operationally messy (fundraising, civic tech, campaigns, early-stage startups).

 ---